 Stock-based compensation expense for stock-based awards is based on the grant-date fair value.
 For stock option awards, the fair value is estimated at the date of grant using the Black-Scholes-Merton valuation model.
 This model requires the input of highly subjective assumptions, changes to which can materially affect the fair value estimate.
 The fair value of each option granted is estimated on the date of grant using the Black-Scholes-Merton model based on the weighted-average assumptions for expected dividend yield, expected stock price volatility, risk-free interest rate and expected life of options granted.

-There were no grants of stock options during the years ended December 31, 2021 and 2020.
-The assumptions used in determining the fair value of 2019 stock option awards were as follows:
+There were no grants of stock options during the years ended December 31, 2022 and 2021.